BreezeShane/GraduationDesign/README.md

 The deep learning model named COCA, which comes from [TorchMultimodal](https://github.com/facebookresearch/multimodal), is the large model in this project here using for insect image classification.
 Thanks for their excellent works!

 However I extract COCA only and edited source code in order to fit the project in plan of applying `deepspeed`, `Lora Adaptation`, `TVM`, etc.

+### Project aiding in comprehension of COCA [[Reference]](https://github.com/lucidrains/CoCa-pytorch)

+The project is not used here.
+But I use it for learn about COCA.
+So I would like to greatly appreciate their precious work!

 ### Early Stop Source [[Reference]](https://github.com/Bjarten/early-stopping-pytorch)